Ocean Eyes (album): Composition and recording

 Ocean Eyes was mostly recorded in the basement of Young's parents house, before he got his own place and finished it up there.
 Inspired by simple decorations, Young uses landscape paintings with a lot of ethereal and dreamy nature photography to create the music on the album.
 The album was solely created by Young himself, which allowed him to "think more freely."
 Many of the album's songs feature abstract and imaginary lyrics, such as "Hot Air Balloon", "Hello Seattle", "Cave In" and "Strawberry Avalanche".
+He also wrote songs about places he's never visited before, such as "Hello Seattle".
 Other tracks references Young's faith to God, like "Tidal Wave" and "Meteor Shower".
+He also pointed how the latter was the "most important" track to him.
 Some songs are more personal such as "Fireflies", a song about Young's struggle with insomnia and "Vanilla Twilight", a song about a girl he met in high school.
 "The Tip of the Iceberg" is a song he wrote after he spent a month studying natural habitats and the environment.